adanlbenito/flexfx_kit/README.md

 Example Application
 ----------------------------------

-Stereo Cabinet Simulation with Tone/Volume and USB Audio Mixing. https://raw.githubusercontent.com/markseel/flexfx_kit/master/app_cabsim.mp4
+Stereo Cabinet Simulation with Tone/Volume and USB Audio Mixing.
+See this video for a demonstration.
+The firmware is first written to FLASH memory using the 'flexfx.py' script.
+After that the firmware reboots and enumerates as a USB audio device resulting in audio.
+The first few chords are sent from the guitar ADC to the line out DAC unprocessed.
+The 'flexfx.py' script is then used to load an IR file called 'ir1.wav'and then used to load another IR file called 'ir2.wav'.
+The firmware is performing 25 msec of IR convolution (at a 48 kHz audio sample rate) on both left and right audio channels using 32/64 bit fixed-point DSP. https://raw.githubusercontent.com/markseel/flexfx_kit/master/app_cabsim.mp4

 ```C